-As part of the three research methods courses (RSEM 7001, RSEM 7002, and RSEM 7003) and five 1-credit seminars (DSEP 8990), and in collaboration with their DRP committee members, each EdD student completes the following activities IN THIS EXACT ORDER:
+As part of the three research methods courses (RSEM 7001, RSEM 7002, and RSEM 7003) and five 1credit seminars (DSEP 8990), and in collaboration with their DRP committee members, each EdD student completes the following activities IN THIS EXACT ORDER:

-- Designs the DRP proposal (i.e., Chapters 1-3 of the DRP document) in collaboration with DRP faculty advisor, DRP committee, and research partner site(s). - Completes and submits all required Graduate School and SEHD required forms and processes for the DRP proposal defense (i.e., the Application for Admission to Candidacy and Request for Graduate Examination Request). - Defends the DRP proposal and receives approval from each member of the committee to proceed to next steps in SEHD QI/IRB approval processes. - Obtains all required university and SEHD QI/IRB approvals (through either COMIRB or the SEHD Quality Improvement Research Review process - depends upon the particular DRP research design and required legal approvals). - Obtains all required external research review board study permissions from partner site/organization. - Begins implementation of DRP recruitment and research activities; collects, manages, and analyzes all data sets. - Creates all report(s) and deliverable(s) agreed upon by the DRP committee and partner site/organization as part of the DRP proposal document and defense.
+- Designs the DRP proposal (i.e., Chapters 1-3 of the DRP document) in collaboration with DRP faculty advisor, DRP committee, and research partner site(s). - Completes and submits all required university and SEHD required forms and processes for the DRP proposal defense (i.e., the Application for Admission to Candidacy and Request for Graduate Examination Request). - Defends the DRP proposal and receives approval from the committee to proceed to next steps in SEHD QI/IRB approval processes. - Obtains all required university and SEHD QI/IRB approvals (through either COMIRB or the SEHD Quality Improvement Research Review process - depends upon the DRP research design and required legal approvals). - Obtains all required external research review board study permissions from partner site/organization. - Begins implementation of DRP recruitment and research activities; collects, manages, and analyzes all data sets in accordance with the approved research plan and human subjects review board requirements and commitments. - Creates all report(s) and deliverable(s) agreed upon by the DRP committee and partner site/organization as part of the DRP proposal document and defense. - Completes and submits all required university and SEHD required forms and processes for the DRP final defense (i.e., Request for Graduate Examination Request).

-- Completes and submits all required Graduate School and SEHD required forms and processes for the DRP final defense (i.e., Request for Graduate Examination Request). - Defends the final DRP document (i.e., Chapters 1-5 or Chapters 1-6) with an oral presentation during a defense meeting with the full DRP Committee (NOTE: The final DRP defense is technically open to the public).
+- Defends the final DRP document (i.e., Chapters 1-5 or Chapters 1-6) with an oral presentation during a defense meeting with the full DRP Committee (NOTE: The final DRP defense is technically open to the public). - Prepares and submits all revisions to the final DRP document.